patrickoser/social-app/README.md

 Working on:
     likes seem to only show for the people who liked them.
 After creating a new account the likes I made on 'newestguy dont show when viewing through a new account.
 State may not be in sync with the likes stored in firebase.
+As further evidence of this the likes tab shows another user has liked posts but the posts themselves do not show it.

+    oter users pfp dont show, for maybe the same reason as likes, state may not be in sync with firebase.

     Posts need to have a link over the username of the person who created the post, that takes you to there profile.